ipfs/go-sbs/design.md

 The HAMT algorithm is used to find keys and build the tree.
 Blake2b 512 is the selected hash function for HAMT traversal.

-### FSBS Block Allocator
+### SBS Block Allocator
 Each allocator is an 8k block containing a small header, and a bitfield to track which blocks are allocated.
-The first block in the fsbs is the first allocator and each following allocator is placed immediately after the range of blocks the previous allocator is responsible for.
+The first block in the sbs is the first allocator and each following allocator is placed immediately after the range of blocks the previous allocator is responsible for.
 This way each allocator is predictably placed on disk and can be seeked to easily without extra